Cylinder Heads and Push-rod Tubes

 Someone wrote - The mechanic who will be removing my engine said that carbon builds up in the heads, and if I pull out the push-rod tubes the carbon will fall away, so that "natural" seal will disappear and my engine will start passing oil, or burning it.

-Rob responded - The seal is actually the top of the cylinder against the recessed "fly cut" in the cylinder head.
+Rob responded - With respect, you need a different mechanic!
+The combustion seal is actually the top of the cylinder against the recessed "fly cut" in the cylinder head.
 Provided the heads and cylinders are accurately cut, and the head studs are torqued correctly, this makes a good seal.
-It's possible (but not very likely) that removing the heads might disturb that seal.
-So long as the cylinders are not removed, you would not disturb the piston ring/cylinder bedding.
+This has NOTHING to do with the pushrod tubes and their seals.
+They come into contact with hot lubricating oil which flows from the rocker cover area back to the sump, and never see any of the combustion gases.

 If you are worried about it, you can get push-rod tubes that don't need the heads off to replace - they telescope into position.
 But there are at least 2 sorts of these, and at least one sort leaks badly (I've never had to use them myself).
 Ask John at Aircooled.Net about the best ones -- if you decide to used them.
+Note that Bob Hoover above says that the shiny two-part replacement pushrod tubes don't cool the oil passing through them nearly as much as the stock tubes do.
 If you want to use the original type, you just stretch the old tubes a few mm and use new end-seals, and place the seams at the top when re-assembling.
+The original concertina tubes can only be replaced or stretched with the heads removed.

 You must install new end-seals when you replace the push-rod tubes, and you MUST stretch the tubes a little before you put them back in, so that they push the new seals into the head and case firmly so as to make a good seal.
 The tapered side of the seal must point to the heads and case at each end.
 Measure each one and stretch them only a few mm.
 If you do it too much they might crack.
 And make sure that the weld is pointed upwards - just in case it ever starts to leak (unlikely, but....)